LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ### LSTM

-Next, we introduce the Long Short-Term Memory (LSTM) model for data prediction.
-The LSTM model is a predictive model suitable for continuous data because it will generate different long-term and short-term memories for data at different times and use it to predict the final result.
-Currently, the LSTM model is provided in the kats package, so we can directly use the syntax similar to using the Prophet model.
+Next, we explore the use of the Long Short-Term Memory (LSTM) model for data prediction.
+LSTM is a type of recurrent neural network that is particularly well-suited for continuous data.
+It is designed to capture both long-term and short-term dependencies in time series data, making it highly effective for forecasting tasks where these patterns are important.

-We first divide the dataset into training and prediction data and observe the changes in the training data by drawing.
+LSTM models excel in handling data with varying intervals and durations, as they can maintain information over longer periods and 'remember' past data points, which is crucial for making accurate predictions.
+This capability allows the LSTM model to differentiate between data that is relevant in the short term versus information that has long-term implications.

+Since the LSTM model is available in the kats package, we can use it in a similar manner to the Prophet model.
+This means we can easily integrate LSTM into our data prediction process, leveraging its advanced capabilities for time series analysis and forecasting.
+Using LSTM through kats simplifies the implementation process, allowing us to focus on model configuration and evaluation.

+Before applying the LSTM model, we start by dividing our dataset into two parts: one for training and the other for prediction.
+This segmentation is crucial for building an effective model, as the training data will be used to teach the LSTM model the underlying patterns and trends in the dataset.

+Once we have separated the training and prediction data, we then plot the training data.
+This step is important because it allows us to visually inspect and understand the characteristics of the data, such as trends, seasonality, and any irregular patterns.
+Such insights are valuable as they can guide us in configuring the LSTM model appropriately, ensuring it can capture and learn from these nuances in the data.
+This visual analysis forms the foundation for a successful application of the LSTM model to our time series data.

 ```python
 data_lstm = air_hour.loc['2020-06-17':'2020-06-21']